payara/Payara-Community-Documentation/documentation/core-documentation/configuration/var-substitution.md

 ${java.home}
 ```

-The system properties can be specified by
+Values of system properties can be specified by:

  - the JVM (standard JVM properties like `java.home`)
  - Payara Server (a set of predefined variables, such as `com.sun.aas.instanceRoot`)
  - the `create-system-properties` asadmin command (or in the Admin console `System properties` section)
  - a JVM option prefixed with `-D`

-When custom properties specified are specified, their value can also contain other variable references.
-It is thus, for example, possible to define a system property using environment variables.
+When custom properties are specified, their value can also contain other variable references.
+It is therefore possible to define a system property using other system properties or environment variables.

 Since: GlassFish Open Source Edition 4.0